La Unión Martí-Maceo: Early history (1900-1945)

 The club was inaugurated with a dance in October 1900.
 In 1904, Los Libres Pensadores de Martí y Maceo merged with La Unión, another Black sociedad, forming the combined group La Unión Martí-Maceo.

 In 1908, the society built a hall for events, which was at the time the largest facility Black people could use in Tampa.
 Greenbaum attributes their ability to erect such a prominent building to the fact that while the society represented only a small portion of Blacks in Tampa, Afro-Cubans were paid higher wages on average than African-Americans, and their population was concentrated in one society, rather than divided between many.
 The building's two floors held a dance hall, various rooms for meetings, and a theater with a capacity of 900.
 The Centennial History of Ybor City wrote that this hall “sponsored virtually every social and cultural event celebrated” by the community it served.
+The club also had a baseball team, Los Gigantes Cubanos (The Cuban Giants), which competed against other Latin clubs in the area.

 The society began admitting African-Americans in 1915, with the requirement that they speak Spanish.

 Later history (1945-present)

 From 1948 to 1956, the Martí-Maceo society received substantial funding from Fulgencio Batista personally, as well as the government of Cuba.
 These funds allowed the organization to work on preserving and maintaining historic buildings, such as the boarding house of Paulina Pedroso.
 In 1955, the club denied a request by Fidel Castro to speak in their hall, saying it was not permitted in their bylaws to allow political speeches.

-The original clubhouse was demolished in 1965 as part of an urban renewal redevelopment program.
+The original clubhouse building was demolished in 1965 as part of an Urban Renewal redevelopment program.
+The organization then moved to a new building on East 7th Avenue and 14th Street near José Martí Park.
 The Florida House of Representatives passed a bill, which was then signed into law, in 1989 which recognized the Unión for its work.
 Reflecting the government's role in the clubhouse's destruction, the bill requested that Tampa and Ybor City "take any and all steps necessary to preserve the headquarters of La Unión Martí-Maceo and protect it from the consequences of the urban renewal process" In 1997, a historic marker was placed outside the hall by the Tampa/Hillsborough County Preservation Board.
 The headquarters was proposed for sale to address financial difficulties in 2018, but this did not go through.